cjvnjde/google-translate-api-browser/README.md

 npm install google-translate-api-browser
 ```

-For cross origin requests it uses [cors-anywhere
+For cross origin requests it uses [cors-anywhere](https://github.com/Rob--W/cors-anywhere).
-](https://github.com/Rob--W/cors-anywhere).
 You can use public cors-anywhere server `https://cors-anywhere.herokuapp.com/` or set up your own.
 By default it does not use proxying.

 ## Examples